 (l-r: Jim Blackburn, Vanessa Puig-Williams, former executive director, Robin Rather, Patrick Cox, Bob Elkins, Ron Weiss)

 Jim has been a practicing environmental lawyer and planner since 1973.
 He is a Professor in the Practice of Environmental Law in the Civil and Environmental Engineering Department at Rice University where he teaches environmental law and sustainable design courses.
 Blackburn is co-director of the Severe Storm Prediction, Education and Evacuation from Disaster (SSPEED) Center at Rice University where he is also a Rice Faculty Scholar at the Baker Institute and Director of the Undergraduate Minor in Energy and Water Sustainability.
 He is owner of a planning firm called Sustainable Planning and Design and teaches courses in sustainable design and environmental law in Civil and Environmental Engineering at Rice.
+Jim owns a home in Wimberley, Texas on Lone Man Creek.

-Peter Way is President of Way Holding, Ltd., a mechanical engineering, construction and service company; WF Management, Inc., an investment company and Blanco Holdings Inc., holding oil and gas and real estate investments.
+Peter Way is President of Way Holding, Ltd., a mechanical engineering, construction, and service company; WF Management, Inc., an investment company, and Blanco Holdings Inc., holding oil and gas and real estate investments.
 He started CES/Way, an energy savings company in 1986 which he sold in 1997 to Sempra Energy, the utility company serving southern California.
 He is a registered engineer in the State of Texas and a member of the National Society of Professional Engineers.
 Mr. Way was a founding member and Chairman of The Friends of Blue Hole, a 126-acre regional park in Wimberley, Texas.
 The Board raised $7 million to purchase the land and build the park, which has been recognized by “Texas Monthly” as one of the 10 best swimming holes in Texas.
+Peter owns property along Cypress Creek and the Blanco River.

 Robin is CEO of Collective Strength and specializes in market research and strategy for a range of business, non-profits, and governmental clients and is a recognized advocate for sustainability and related policy issues.
 Ms. Rather previously served as a Vice President of Hill Country Conservancy and President of the Save Our Springs Alliance.

-Service and Achievement awards include: Distinguished Alumni Award- Texas State University; Member of the Texas Institute of Letters; Fellow of the Texas State Historical Association; and recipient of the President’s Council on Sustainable Development – Merit Award.
+Dr. Cox has served as President of the Board of Directors of the Pedernales Electric Cooperative (PEC), the nation’s largest electric cooperative.
+His service and achievement awards include: Distinguished Alumni Award- Texas State University; Member of the Texas Institute of Letters; Fellow of the Texas State Historical Association; and recipient of the President’s Council on Sustainable Development – Merit Award.

-Bob is a Wimberley resident who lives near the Blanco River and is exclusively on rain water.
+Bob is a Wimberley resident who lives near the Blanco River and is exclusively on rainwater.
 He is passionate about conserving groundwater resources and has been involved as a landowner member in TESPA’s contested case related to the Needmore Ranch groundwater permit at the Barton Springs Edwards Aquifer Conservation District.

-Joseph Jaworski has devoted much of his life to exploring the deeper dimensions of transformational leadership.
+Joseph has devoted much of his life to exploring the deeper dimensions of transformational leadership.
 As founder and Chairman of both Generon International and the Global Leadership Initiative, Joseph advises CEOs and senior executives in Fortune 500 companies.
-He specializes in the design and execution of large scale organizational change as well as strategy formation and implementation.
-He is a pioneer and prominent thought leader in the discipline of 'Strategic Foresight', enabling leaders to deepen their capacity for tactical and strategic insight.
+He specializes in the design and execution of large-scale organizational change as well as strategy formation and implementation.
+He is a pioneer and prominent thought leader in the discipline of ‘Strategic Foresight’, enabling leaders to deepen their capacity for tactical and strategic insight.

 From his home just outside of Austin, Texas, Joseph remains actively working with Generon Clients and enjoys spending time practicing Qigong, mediation and communing with nature.